We appreciate our community partners:

 Brooks Family Foundation

-Urgent Rx provides free prescriptions and outreach follow-up to people without insurance who have an urgent health need and receive care at selected sites.
-Uninsured patients treated at the Cayuga Medical Center Emergency Department, Inpatient Unit Discharge and Convenient Care Center in Ithaca and at the Ithaca Free Clinic receive vouchers for prescription medicine.
-This enables patients to complete the recommended treatment plans for their urgent medical problems, having a direct impact on their recovery and their health.
+The Urgent Rx Prescription Program provides free prescriptions and outreach follow-up to people with urgent health needs and no health insurance.
+Patients can receive care at selected sites.
+Uninsured patients treated at the Cayuga Medical Center (CMC) Emergency Department, CMC Inpatient Unit Discharge, Convenient Care Center, and the Ithaca Free Clinic are eligible to receive vouchers for prescription medicine.
+The program supports patients completing their recommended treatment plans, leading to a more timely recovery and positive impact on their health.

 “I am so appreciative that this program was there.
 I had pneumonia, and needed prescriptions right away that would have cost me over $100.
 I did not have the money and would not have been able to get that medicine.”

 Thank you for supporting United Way of Tompkins County and year-round health and human services and programs, in addition to the special initiatives: Hunger & Food Security, Urgent Rx Prescription Program, and Student Engagement.
-For more information contact United Way of Tompkins County at (607) 272-6286 or email Meg Cole.
+For more information contact United Way of Tompkins County at (607) 272-6286 or email Kelsey Rossbach.